 - 1. Did the nominee demonstrate improvement during the period under consideration? - 2.
-Was there a recognized management system structure in place to effectively manage mission environmental aspects?
+Was there a recognized management system structure in place to effectively manage the environmental aspects of the mission?
 (Note that third party registration of the management system is not a DoD policy requirement.) - 3.
 Did the program demonstrate substantive involvement with appropriate internal office (e.g. funds manager, master planner, real property manager, utilities engineer and/or logisticians)? - 4.
 Were all required plans prepared and were they up-to-date? - 5.
 Did the nominee clearly identify program milestones? - 6.
 Did the nominee demonstrate cost savings and mission benefits?